jupyterlab/jupyterlab-toc/README.md

 # jupyterlab-toc

+## Archived

+**This project is archived.
+Development is now happening in https://github.com/jupyterlab/jupyterlab.**

 This extension was added to the core JupyterLab extensions for JupyterLab 3.0.
 Anyone using JupyterLab < 3.0 should use this extension, but anyone using JupyterLab >= 3.0 will already have this extension installed with the core JupyterLab extensions.
 Any issues or pull requests should be added to the [JupyterLab repo](https://github.com/jupyterlab/jupyterlab).

 [![Binder][badge-binder]][binder]